 Restoring a virtual machine to an alternate vCenter Server

-To restore a virtual machine to an alternate VMware vCenter Server, complete the following steps.
+To restore a virtual machine to an alternate VMware vCenter Server

 - 1 Complete Step 1 through Step 4 in Restoring data. - 2 Click M. - 3 Configure the applicable options in the Plug-in for VMware Restore Options dialog box.